Shubhamai/pytorch-vit/README.md

 - Ryzen 5 4600H
 - NVIDIA GeForce GTX 1660Ti - 6 GB VRAM
 - 12 GB ram

 It took around 2 min per epoch on my machine.

-So, yeah, it will run just fine :)
+Since, google colab has similar hardware in terms compute power from what I understand, it should run just fine on colab :)

 ## Acknowledgments

 I found these resources helpful in creating this project:

-- [https://www.learnpytorch.io/](https://www.learnpytorch.io/) - a great resource for learning PyTorch, especially for beginners, helped ne immensely in understanding ViT and implementing it from scratch.
+- [https://www.learnpytorch.io/](https://www.learnpytorch.io/) - a great resource for learning PyTorch, especially for beginners, helped me immensely in understanding ViT and implementing it from scratch.
 - [Transformers from scratch](https://peterbloem.nl/blog/transformers) - a really good blog by peterbloem on understanding the architecture of transformers and implementing it from scratch.
 - [ViT-PyTorch](https://github.com/lucidrains/vit-pytorch) - a comparison benchmark to check if the custom ViT was working correctly.
 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) - have been following this guide for a while now to write consistent and better python code.